Change happens. Express helps.

 Eligibility

-• Massachusetts businesses, of any size, may apply.
+• Massachusetts businesses with 100 or fewer Massachusetts W-2 employees may apply.
 In order to qualify, businesses must pay into the Workforce Training Fund.
 All for-profit companies pay into the fund.

 • All trainees must be full-time or part-time payroll employees of the company receiving an Express Program grant and must be employed in Massachusetts.
 (Trainees are not required to live in Massachusetts.)